developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/configreference/index.md

 ## ApplicationCache

 ### ApplicationCacheEnabled
-**Applies only to Android devices running KitKat and higher**.
-Allows an HTML5 app to be stored locally for off-line operation, improved speed and reduced server load.
+**Applies to Windows Mobile/CE only**.<!-- **Applies only to Android devices running KitKat and higher**.
+7/7/17- changed to WM/CE only, per eng.--> Allows an HTML5 app to be stored locally for off-line operation, improved speed and reduced server load.
 Disabled by default. **Note: This is unrelated to the web cache feature**.

 <!-- removed, per eng.
 This is not a user-accessible dir.
 Application cache data is stored on the device in:<br>